davidmfinol/UTCourseGuide/README.md

 Run the webcrawler with the following command: <br>
 scrapy crawl utcourseguide -a username=youreid -a password=yourschoolpassword

-To have the data be stored as json, add the follwing flags: -o items.json -t json The full command would then be: <br>
+To have the data be stored as json, add the follwing flags: -o items.json -t json <br>
+The full command would then be: <br>
 scrapy crawl utcourseguide -a username=youreid -a password=yourschoolpassword -o items.json -t json